 (10) Has your agency identified common challenges to health care on which all border states can collaborate?
 If so, what are those challenges and how can all border states collaborate to overcome them?
-NA

 (11) Has your agency developed any recommendations to address border challenges in general?
 If so, what are they?
-NA

-(12) What programs and services does your agency offer to border communities?

-- Technical guidance to landowners on wildlife management to enable landowners to provide hunting opportunities or other income-generating activities such as birdwatching and other wildlife viewing activities. - Technical guidance to schools, homeowners, local officials and small acreage landowners to conserve and enhance urban and suburban habitat. - Conservation strategies for nongame and rare species, which are especially important in the border region because of the economic impact of wildlife viewing and nature photography in areas such as the Lower Rio Grande Valley. - Control and eradication of invasive plants along the Rio Grande in collaboration with other partners such as the USDA Natural Resources Conservation Service (NRCS). - Wildlife and fisheries surveys to set hunting and fishing regulations. - Fisheries enforcement in the Rio Grande, Falcon Reservoir and Amistad Reservoir to maintain a healthy sport fishing industry in border communities. - Enforcement of wildlife regulations. - Hunter, boater, and angler education and environmental education programs for teachers and the public. - Operation of state parks and wildlife management areas that have economic benefits for the surrounding communities. - Special programs at state parks and wildlife management areas such as the "Classroom in the Parks" program, the summer docent program at Fort Leaton State Historic Site for high school students, and youth hunting programs and hunting opportunities at wildlife management areas. - Support for border Colonias to participate in Texas Parks & Wildlife Expo. - Support of birding festivals and other nature tourism events.

-(13) What are some regulatory and/or legislative recommendations to eliminate duplication and combine programs and services?
+- (12) What programs and services does your agency offer to border communities? - Technical guidance to landowners on wildlife management to enable landowners to provide hunting opportunities or other income-generating activities such as birdwatching and other wildlife viewing activities. - Technical guidance to schools, homeowners, local officials and small acreage landowners to conserve and enhance urban and suburban habitat. - Conservation strategies for nongame and rare species, which are especially important in the border region because of the economic impact of wildlife viewing and nature photography in areas such as the Lower Rio Grande Valley. - Control and eradication of invasive plants along the Rio Grande in collaboration with other partners such as the Rio Grande Institute. - Wildlife and fisheries surveys to set hunting and fishing regulations. - Fisheries enforcement in the Rio Grande, Falcon Reservoir and Amistad Reservoir to maintain a healthy sport fishing industry in border communities. - Enforcement of wildlife regulations. - Hunter, boater, and angler education and environmental education programs for teachers and the public. - Operation of state parks and wildlife management areas that have economic benefits for the surrounding communities. - Special programs at state parks and wildlife management areas such as the "Classroom in the Parks" program, the summer docent program at Fort Leaton State Historic Site for high school students, and youth hunting programs and hunting opportunities at wildlife management areas. - Support for border Colonias to participate in Texas Parks & Wildlife Expo, a program that was initiated this year. - (13) What are some regulatory and/or legislative recommendations to eliminate duplication and combine programs and services?